 Optimizing Credit Builder

-When I spoke with Gerry Clemen from Academy, he also praised Credit Builder as a hidden gem of smart spending.
+When we spoke with Gerry Clemen from Academy Bank, he also praised Credit Builder as a hidden gem of smart spending.

 “I have repeatedly over the years heard a tremendous number of testimonials from clients and associates on how [Credit Builder] has helped them establish or reestablish credit,” Clemen said.
 “We’ve heard stories of how it’s allowed people that didn’t think they could ever purchase a new car or a new home to receive the opportunity to do things they didn’t think were possible--at a competitively low interest rate.”